Sour is a soundtrack of teenage heartbreak

 The debut album by 18-year-old Olivia Rodrigo, Sour sounds just like teenage heartbreak.
-The record was written and recorded during the Covid-19 pandemic and subsequent period of isolation.
+The album was written and recorded during the Covid-19 pandemic and subsequent period of isolation.
 The album started out as an EP, but the first single Drivers License topped the charts as soon as it came out.
 The sudden success inspired the artist to write more songs and to turn Sour into a full-length album.

 Like many pop artists in the last decade, Rodrigo comes from the Disney Channel.
 She starred in the 2019 High School Musical TV series and became immediately very popular among American teens and pre-teens.
 Though her singing skills made her famous, it was her songwriting ability that made Sour a hit.

 The inspiration for her writing came from other female songwriters such as Alanis Morissette, Avril Lavigne, and Taylor Swift.
 Swift is also credited as the writer on two tracks.
 As a result, the two struck up an immediate mentoring friendship after Sour‘s release.